r3ply/r3ply.com/content/_index.md

 r3ply will compare a hash of the subject line to a precomputed one, and if they differ it will reject the email.

 ### What is included in the `mailto` links?
 It includes the sender, as well as instructions that are in the email body.
-However, most importantly is the subject line which includes what the comment is replying as well as a hash to prevent accidents or tampering.
+However, most importantly is the subject line which includes what the comment is replying to, as well as a hash to prevent accidents or tampering.

 ### How does this `mailto` link get generated?
 Your site needs to build it, since only your site knows where comments should go in the HTML.